 Zyban (Wellbutrin) is a psychostimulant that can also cause an antidepressant discontinuation syndrome although it affects dopamine, norepinephrine and GABA.
-Our NonProfit has been helping people withdraw safely for over
+Our NonProfit has been helping people withdraw safely for 15 Years.
+Contact Us

 Some people have paid the ultimate price suffering and labeled when all along it was what we know as withdrawal syndrome.
 I am one of the survivors.
 For this I am grateful beyond words can truly express! more...by Mike E. (Missouri, USA)

 Break Free Today